 Sheet Pan Rosemary Dijon Mustard Chicken and Potatoes with Feta Yogurt dressing.
 I skipped the rosemary but it was still delicious.
 The sauce makes the dish with the potatoes.
 I subbed Brussel Sprouts instead of asparagus.

 Roasted Tumeric Chicken Pitas.
 I made this on a weeknight and my mouth is still watering.
 I ended up using the feta yogurt sauce from the above recipe.
-I had some leftover from the previous night.
+I had some leftovers from the previous night.
 It was so good I am still thinking about it.
 A few notes.
 I cut the spices in half and it worked better for me and wasn’t overpowering and only used one tablespoon of oil.
 I used whole wheat pita from the grocery store and toasted it in the oven just before eating.
 Instead of fries, I used potatoes that were also leftover from the above recipe.

 Sweet Potato Gnocchi This is so good!
 It makes a good amount and enough for leftovers.
 I subbed in some whole wheat flour and low-fat ricotta.
 I also replaced the broccoli rabe with kale and took out the cream for a lighter dish.
 It is a little time-consuming so if you want to break it up into making the gnocchi and then finishing up the brown butter part, you can easily do that.